peteroupc/numbers-java/api/com.upokecenter.numbers.EInteger.md

  Calculates the remainder when this arbitrary-precision integer raised to a certain power is divided by another arbitrary-precision integer.
 * `EInteger Multiply​(int intValue)`<br>
- Multiplies this instance by the value of an arbitrary-precision integer object.
+ Multiplies this arbitrary-precision integer by a 32-bit signed integer and returns the result.
 * `EInteger Multiply​(long longValue)`<br>
- Not documented yet.
+ Multiplies this arbitrary-precision integer by a 64-bit signed integer and returns the result.
 * `EInteger Multiply​(EInteger bigintMult)`<br>
- Multiplies this instance by the value of an arbitrary-precision integer object.
+ Multiplies this arbitrary-precision integer by another arbitrary-precision integer and returns the result.
 * `EInteger Negate()`<br>
  Gets the value of this object with the sign reversed.
 * `EInteger Not()`<br>